AdaCore/ada-spark-rfcs/considered/rfc-string-interpolation.rst

 the value of the variable or the expression is "interpolated" directly into the value of the enclosing string upon use at run-time.
-In addition, an escape character ('\\') is provided for inserting certain standard control characters (such as newline) or unicode characters within the string literal.
+In addition, an escape character ('\\') is provided for inserting certain standard control characters (such as newline) or to escape characters with special significance to the interpolated string syntax, namely '"','{', '}',and '\\' itself.
 Finally, a syntax is provided for creating multi-line string literals, without having to explicitly use an escape sequence such as '\\n'.